-Connections from the potential transformers and current transformers must be made correctly about the three phases for the Load Sharing Module to operate correctly.
+Connections from the potential transformers and current transformers must be made correctly in regard to the three phases for the Load Sharing Module to operate correctly.
 Sorting out the three phases at the module is tedious and requires numerous generator starts and stops.
-If possible, make sure that the wiring is correctly done at the time of installation and the phases correctly and permanently identified at the generator and at the module.
+If at all possible, make sure that the wiring is correctly done at the time of installation and the phases correctly and permanently identified at the generator and at the module.